aclysma/minimum/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/BON_RvVFiWY/0.jpg)](https://www.youtube.com/watch?v=BON_RvVFiWY "Video of Editor in Use")

+## Platform Support
+ * The base/ECS is very portable.
+It's pure rust and has few upstream dependencies. `no_std` (for this portion of the library only) builds but is not yet tested.
+To use `no_std`, disable default features and don't use feature `std`
+ * The demo builds for Windows/MacOS/Linux.
+Only being tested on MacOS for now.
+Pull requests to improve support for other platforms very welcome!

+The no-editor build of this library could realistically support embedded (`no_std`), mobile, PC, and web platforms because this avoids coupling to a renderer/windowing system.
+For the time being, the focus is on PC.

 ## Alternatives
  * For a mature ecs, I suggest looking at `shred` or `specs`.
 (In fact some of this library is quite similar to shred!)
+   `legion` is also a great choice and is improving rapidly
  * For more batteries-included solutions in rust, I would look at `amethyst`, `coffee`, or `ggez`.
-     * I expect a typical usecase would be to combine this framework with another "engine" that is focused more on functionality that tooling/workflow.
+     * I expect a typical use-case one day would be to combine this framework with another "engine" that is focused more on functionality than tooling/workflow.

 ## Directory map